FEMALE ATHLETE OF THE WEEK

 Johnson: A blanket that my best friend Jennifer made with pictures of us on it.

 MALE ATHLETE OF THE WEEK

-What will you remember most about your performance and the Class 4A state championship game?
+What do you remember most about your regional meet?

 What is your favorite class?